B44ken/mattyengine/docs.md

 // Move the character.
 Parameter l should be 0-100, % to the right.

 CHARACTER.click(c)
-// Change the callback function.
-Should be a function that triggers on click.
+// Change the function that fires when the character is clicked.
+// Parameter c is said function.
 ```